joedougherty/writing/the_generator_that_could_not_be.rst

         return plus_two % 2

-    def brand_new_real(G):
+    def brand_new_real(R):
         digit_place = 1
-        for real in G:
+        for real in R:
-            while True:
             for i in range(0, digit_place):
                 nth_digit = next(real)
             yield mirror_digit(nth_digit)
             digit_place += 1

 "Wh-what _is_ this?"

 `mirror_digit` takes a digit [0-9] and returns the provided digit plus 2.
-If the given digit + 2

-would result in a two-digit number, it just wraps back around to 0.
-This function allows us to

-create a sequence of numbers we haven't seen yet.
-For example, if you composed `mirror_digit` with
+If the given digit + 2 would result in a two-digit number, it just wraps back around to 0.
+This function allows us to create a sequence of numbers we haven't seen yet.

-one of the reals generators (such as `alternating_sequence()`), you would get a new number that would

-differ from the original number by *every single digit*.
+For example, if you composed `mirror_digit` with one of the reals generators (such as `alternating_sequence()`), you would get a new number that would differ from the original number by *every single digit*.

 We can exploit this to *guarantee* we can generate a previously ungenerated real.

 We create a sequence where we generate:

 * the mirror of the first digit of the first real
 * the mirror of the second digit of the second real
-    * the mirror of the third digit of the third real and so on ...
+* the mirror of the third digit of the third real
+* and so on ...

 (That's what's going on with that digit_place variable.
-I want to call next() as many times as reals generators I've seen
+I want to call next() as many times as reals generators I've seen so far.)

-so far.)

 Here's the crux of it!
 When George said it can't be done, it's because you can always generate a new real using the power of brand_new_real().
-But if it's new, then you can't map the naturals to the reals!